idaholab/moose/modules/doc/content/help/faq/conda_issues.md

   !alert note title=mamba init
   When using `mambaforge3` you might also need to perform a `mamba init` in order to properly use the `mamba` command to install packages.
 We recommend this as an alternative to conda, as mamba can take advantage of multiple cores to perform tasks.
-This means it will generally be faster at performing installations than standard conda.
+This means mamba will generally be faster at performing installations than standard conda.
 Otherwise, they are interchangeable.

 - #### Your issue not listed